deranjer/goTorrent/README.md

  - [ ] Ability to view TOML settings from WebUI (and perhaps change a few as well)

- - [ ] Authentication from client to server

 - Late 2018